How Much Does a Whole-Home Air Purifier Cost in 2025?

 Most electronic filters cost between $600 and $2,000 to install.
 These filters employ an electrical field to trap charged particles.
 The most common type of electronic air cleaner is the electrostatic precipitator, which typically traps particles on a set of charged flat plates.

-One disadvantage of these filters is they generate ozone as a by-product of the air purification process.
-Inhaling ozone can cause respiratory problems.
-Furthermore, while highly effective against smaller particles, they usually don’t trap larger particles like dust and even mold spores.
+One disadvantage of these filters is they generate ozone as a by-product of the air purification process, which can cause respiratory problems.
+Furthermore, while highly effective against smaller particles, they usually don’t trap larger particles like dust and mold spores.

-Electronic filters have low operating costs since they don’t need replacing, but you must clean them regularly to maintain their effectiveness.
-You can save money by combining your electronic filter cleaning with other services:
+Electronic filters have low operating costs because they don’t need replacing, but you must clean them regularly to maintain their effectiveness.
+You can save money by combining your electronic filter cleaning with other services, including:

 UV Light Filter

 A UV light filter costs between $800 and $3,000.
-If germs are your main worry, this filter—which uses shortwave UV light to capture pathogens such as bacteria and viruses—could be the one for you.
+If germs are your main worry, this filter uses shortwave UV light to capture pathogens such as bacteria and viruses.
 However, these filters can’t remove dust, pollen, or gaseous contaminants.

 HEPA Filter

 High-efficiency particulate air (HEPA) filter installations cost between $2,000 and $4,000.
-True HEPA filters claim to capture more than 99.97% of all particles that are 0.3 microns in diameter and larger.
+True HEPA filters claim to capture more than 99.97% of all particles 0.3 microns in diameter and larger.

-But these filters are typically not common in traditional home HVAC systems due to their size and energy requirements.
-Most HVAC systems require costly modifications to handle the installation of a true HEPA filter and counter the airflow slowdown these filters cause due to their higher density.
-To install a HEPA filter, you might have to budget for the costs of adjusting ductwork and vents.
+Due to their size and energy requirements, these filters are often not found in traditional home HVAC systems.
+Most HVAC systems require costly modifications to handle the installation of a true HEPA filter.
+They counter the airflow slowdown these filters cause due to their higher density.
+To install a HEPA filter, you might have to budget for the costs of adjusting ductwork and vents

 Portable Air Filter